Meerut Municipal Corporation: Vande Mataram row

 Following the crackdown on slaughterhouses and the harassment unleashed by the anti-Romeo squad, the Mayor of Meerut told Municipal Commissioner to act to those who refused to sing Vande Mataram at the beginning of the Nagar Nigam board meeting in the city.
 Mayor Harikant Ahluwalia allegedly did not let seven corporators take part in a meeting after they refused to participate in the singing of the national song.
 He has also allegedly declared that anyone who does not comply with this rule will not be allowed to cross the threshold of the board room or join meetings.
-The decision has, understandably, enraged some members of the council, which has around 80 members, for its undemocratic overtone.
+The decision has enraged some members of the council, which has around 80 members, for its undemocratic overtone.

 The situation came to a boiling point when some members, mostly Muslims, were leaving the room before the recital of the national song commenced.
 They were informed by some BJP members that "Hindustan mein rehna hai to Vande Mataram kehna hoga (If you want to live in India, you have to sing Vande Mataram)."
 To placate the enraged majority, the mayor was allegedly forced to pass a resolution through voice votes to make the singing of the national song mandatory at the council.